Meowuu7/QuasiSim/README.md

 - :hugs: **2024/07/07**: Analytical-PyBullet hybrid part has been released.
 - 🎉 **2024/07/02**: QuasiSim is accpeted to ECCV 2024!
 - :robot: **2024/05/17**: We've conducted real robot trajectory replay expeirments on an Allegro Hand to validate the real world applicability of QuasiSim.
 Check [the website](https://meowuu7.github.io/QuasiSim/) for videos.
+Very grateful for the hardward support from Prof. Rui Chen's team!
 - :rocket: **2024/04/15**: First version code released!

 ## Getting Started